Aphasia

 • Can I communicate my needs and wishes so that I am understood?

-• Can my family and close friends communicate well with me?
+• Can my family and friends communicate with me?

 • Do I know how to tell people that I have difficulty communicating?